hbz/lobid-blog/_drafts/nwbib-and-wikidata.md

 Having reached the milestone of a 100% matching rate for all the place strings, we could move on to the next step: Updating NWBib data with information from Wikidata.

-We did this by including the information in a `spatial` JSON object (the JSON key being mapped to the property `http://purl.org/dc/terms/spatial`).
+We did this by including the information in a `spatial` JSON object (the JSON key being mapped to the RDF property `http://purl.org/dc/terms/spatial`).
 In order to not be being susceptible to vandalism or other unwanted Wikidata edits, we refrained from directly using Wikidata URIs.
 Instead, we added SKOS concept URIs in the `nwbib.de` namespace we could then create a SKOS classification from (see below).
-The Wikidata entity URIs, the type information and geodata are then embedded in a `focus` (`http://xmlns.com/foaf/0.1/focus`) object.
+The Wikidata entity URIs, the type information and geodata are embedded in a `focus` (`http://xmlns.com/foaf/0.1/focus`) object.
 See as example the `spatial` object from the record [HT017710656](https://lobid.org/resources/HT017710656.json):

 ```json
 {